-The following procedure describes how to connect the SmartFusion2 device to the host PC through the USB to UART (FTDI) interface using a USB A to Mini-B Cable for serial communication:
+The following procedure describes how to connect the SmartFusion2 device to the Host PC through the USB to UART (FTDI) interface using a USB A to Mini - B Cable for serial communication:

 - 1. Connect the host PC to the J24 connector using the USB A to Mini-B cable. - Make sure that the USB to UART bridge drivers are automatically detected.
-Of the four COM ports, select the one with Location as on USD Serial Converter D. Figure 15 shows an example Device Manager window that has the USB Serial Port and its properties showing the port number and location.
+Of the four COM ports, select the one with Location as on USD Serial Converter D. Figure 14 shows an example Device Manager window that has the USB Serial Port and its properties showing the port number and location.
 COM port number is required to run the demo design, so make a note of it.

-Figure 15 • Device Manager window Showing the USB Serial Port
+Figure 15 • Device Manager window showing the USB Serial Port

-- Connect the jumpers as follows:
+- 3. Connect the jumpers as follows:

 - Pin 2 of J197 to pin 3 of J129

 - Pin 2 of J188 to pin 3 of J133

-- Figure 17 on page 26 shows these pin connections.
+- Figure 17 on page 22 shows these pin connections.

-- Refer to Figure 18 on page 27 for the location of the jumpers.
-These connections are required for connecting the MMUART_1 TXD and RXD signals to the FTDI USB to UART bridge available in the SmartFusion2 Development Kit board.
+- See Figure 18 on page 23 for location of the jumpers.
+These connections are required for connecting the MMUART_1 TXD and RXD signals to the FTDI USB to UART bridge available in SmartFusion2 Development Kit board.

-Appendix 2: Board Setup when using the USB-RS232 Serial Adapter or RS232 Cable
+Appendix 2: Board Setup when Using the USB-RS232 Serial Adapter or RS232 Cable

-Figure 16 · Board Setup when using the USB-RS232 Serial Adapter or RS232 Cable
+Figure 16 • Board setup when using the USB-RS232 Serial adapter or RS232 cable

-Appendix 3: Board Setup Through the USB to UART (FTDI) Interface using the USB A to Mini - B Cable
+Appendix 3: Board setup through the USB to UART (FTDI) interface using the USB A to Mini - B Cable

-Figure 17 • Board Setup when Through the USB to UART (FTDI) Interface using the USB A to Mini - B Cable
+Figure 17 • Board setup when using the USB to UART (FTDI) interface using the USB A to Mini - B Cable